MonicaSai7/Operationalizing-ML-in-Azure/README.md

 <img src="/Resources/Step6-4.png"><br><br>

 ## Screen Recording
-The screencast of the project demo can be viewed [here] (https://youtu.be/SZE16-p13uo).
+The screencast of the project demo can be viewed [here](https://youtu.be/SZE16-p13uo).

 ## Standout Suggestions
 1. Perform hyperparameter tuning by training a model with HyperDrive.